Informatics122-Team3/netboard/README.md

     }
     ```
     **Note:** this will set the `isFull` flag in the ActiveGame being hosted by `hostUsername`.
 This will also start the game between `guestUsername` and `hostUsername`
-3. The client wishes to send a board update to the server or vice versa
+3. The client wishes to send a board update to an ActiveGameThread or vice versa

     ```javascript
     {
         messageType: "boardupdate",
         gameState: {
+            isValid: True,
             isConnected: True,
             turn: "darksteelknight",
             boardState: [